 1. Students must complete a minimum of 90 cases in various surgical specialties, excluding General Surgery; 60 which must be performed in the First Scrub Role.
 The additional 30 cases may be performed in either the First or Second Scrub Role.

 a.
-A minimum of 60 surgical specialty cases must be performed in the First Scrub Role and distributed amongst a minimum of four surgical specialties.
+A minimum of 60 surgical specialty cases must be performed in the First Scrub Role and distributed amongst a minimum of five surgical specialties.

-(1) A minimum of 10 cases in the First Scrub Role must be completed in each of the required minimum of four surgical specialties (40 cases total required).
+(1) A minimum of 10 cases in the First Scrub Role must be completed in each of the required minimum of five surgical specialties.

 (2) The additional 20 cases in the First Scrub Role may be distributed amongst any one surgical specialty or multiple surgical specialties.

 b.
 The remaining 30 surgical specialty cases may be performed in any surgical specialty either in the First or Second Scrub Role.

 1. Diagnostic endoscopy cases and vaginal delivery cases are not mandatory.
 However, up to 10 diagnostic endoscopic cases and 5 vaginal delivery cases can be counted toward the maximum number of Second Scrub Role cases.

 a.
 Diagnostic endoscopy cases must be documented in the category of “Diagnostic Endoscopy”, rather than by specialty.

 b.
 Vaginal delivery cases must be documented in the category of “Labor & Delivery” rather than in the OB/GYN specialty.